arapulido/katacoda-scenarios/autoscaling-k8s/step2_1.md

 ## Host Map

-Navigate to the [Host Map in Datadog](https://app.datadoghq.com/infrastructure/map).
-This visualization will show you all virtual and physical nodes where the Datadog agent is running.
+Navigate to the [Infrastructure List in Datadog](https://app.datadoghq.com/infrastructure).
+This list will show you all virtual and physical nodes where the Datadog agent is running.
 If everything went well, you should see a node called `node1` running some applications like the `datadog-agent`, `coredns`, etc:

 ![Screenshot of Node01](./assets/node01.png)